This Beyond L.A. post features a peak that might be vaguely familiar to some hikers – Mt. Whitney.

 There’s no shortage of information available online about the tallest summit in the U.S. outside Alaska.
 That being said, there are some things that can only be learned from doing or experiencing them.
 My trip to Whitney proved the old truism that hindsight is 20/20.
 I am grateful to have summited and descended safely, but in the process I realized that there were things I could have done differently to better prepare and it is in that spirit that I present the following.
 If I could go back and do my Mt.
 Whitney trip over again, I would have:

 - Carried a heavier pack on my high altitude training hikes.
-Like many Los Angeles hikers, the highest peak I’ve done is San Gorgonio.
+Before this trip, the highest peak I had done (as is the case with many L.A. hikers) was San Gorgonio.
 At 14,505 feet, Mt.
 Whitney is about 3,000 feet higher than San G; it beats San Jacinto by about 3,700 feet and Baldy by over 4,400.
 At high altitude, those thousands of feet make a difference.
 I did a 14-mile day hike to San Jacinto as preparation for Whitney, but only carried my day pack (about 15 pounds).
 Had I carried weight closer to the 45 pounds I hauled up Whitney (at least to Trail Camp at 12,000 feet) the trip would have helped better prepare me.

 - Camped at Outpost rather than Trail Camp.
 Speaking of Trail Camp, it is located about 6 miles from Whitney Portal (about 3,600 feet of elevation gain.)
 The large pond nearby is the last reliable source of water on the Mt.
 Whitney route.
 Our original plan made sense on paper: camp there, leave the tents set up and take our day packs to the summit on the second day (4.5 miles, 2,700 feet of elevation gain.)
 Thus, we would have gotten much of the work out of the way on the first day.
 However, in hindsight, Outpost Camp (3.8 miles from the start; 2,000 feet of elevation gain) would have been a better choice to spend the night.
 The 2.2 miles from Outpost to Trail Camp kicked my rear; I was hiking at a personal record altitude with 45 pounds on my back.
 Doing that same stretch with the day pack would have been easier, even if it had meant a longer second day.
 Additionally, Outpost Camp is warmer due to its lower altitude; you lose about 3 degrees F for every 1,000 feet you ascend, meaning that the temperature at Outpost is typically 5 valuable degrees higher than at Trail Camp.
 Trail Camp is above the timber line and thus lacks trees that can form a buffer from wind.
 While both campsites have year-round water, Trail Camp’s pond is more likely to freeze.